Shabwah Governorate offensive

-The Shabwah Governorate offensive is an insurgent campaign by Al-Qaeda in the Arabian Peninsula (AQAP) forces to take control of Shabwah Governorate during the Yemeni Civil War.
+The Shabwah Governorate offensive was an insurgent campaign by Al-Qaeda in the Arabian Peninsula (AQAP) forces to take control of Shabwah Governorate during the Yemeni Civil War.

 Habban incidents

 Although AQAP is not active in Habban District, the first violence was reported there in mid-March 2014 when three AQAP militants were reportedly killed while planting a car bomb.
 According to tribal sources, the explosion occurred near the home of al-Qaeda (AQ) Sabban commander Yasser al Marouh.
 Yemeni security forces identified the three militants; two were Yemeni, and one was a Saudi national.
 The house was severely damaged by the blast, but it was unknown if the commander was home.
 One bystander was also killed; two were reportedly injured by the explosion, and were rushed to Azzan Hospital in Habban.
-Yemeni security sources told Arabic news outlets that they assumed that the car bomb was being set as part of an operation targeting Yemeni military or security personnel.
+Yemeni security sources told Arabic news outlets that they assumed the car bomb was being set as part of an operation targeting Yemeni military or security personnel.
 They said that the Shabwa, Hadhramaut, Abyan, and Al Bayda provinces had been battlegrounds for al-Qaeda and Yemeni security personnel for over two years, and hundreds had died.

 In early August 2014, fighting broke out in Habban and on the Shabwan border with Hadhramaut which left 12 Yemeni soldiers and nine AQAP soldiers dead.
 AQAP attacked government troops in Azzan on September 1, killing 13 and wounding 40.
 It captured Habban in mid-2015, expelling Yemenis loyal to President Abdrabbuh Mansur Hadi from the city.
 On April 17 of that year, two AQAP fighters were killed by a US airstrike in Habban; four AQAP fighters were killed in Shabwah by a US drone strike on 3 March 2016.
 On October 6, 2016, a US airstrike killed two AQ operatives.

-Azzan
+Azzan, lost and gained

 On February 1, 2016, AQAP captured Azzan without resistance from the population or the Yemeni army.
-The group then began to establish Sharia law (as it had done in Zinjibar, Jaʽār and another town), reportedly executing civilians for committing adultery.
+The group then began to establish its version of Sharia law (as it had done in Zinjibar, Jaʽār and another town), reportedly executing civilians for committing adultery.
 On March 30, 2016, a suspected US drone strike killed four AQAP soldiers manning a checkpoint on the outskirts of Azzan.

 On April 25, 2016, pro-Hadi loyalists and UAE soldiers entered Azzan after AQAP retreated without resistance.
 A day before the AQAP withdrawal, a suspected US drone strike near Azzan killed nine AQAP fighters.
 Azzan was reportedly again under AQAP control on December 3, 2016.